phax/ph-schematron/README.md

 ## News and noteworthy

+* v5.0.6 - work in progress
+    * The Ant task has the possibility to provide custom parameters to XSLT and SCH validations ([issue #62](https://github.com/phax/ph-schematron/issues/62))
 * v5.0.5 - 2018-08-13
     * Added support to disable "fail fast" mode in ph-schematron-maven-plugin (see [issue #69](https://github.com/phax/ph-schematron/issues/69))
     * Updated to Saxon-HE 9.8.0-14